BobmGoules/Intent-to-interact/README.md

 # MovInt: Model Intent-to-interact in VR
-This repository contains the scripts I wrote for my master 2 thesis, these also constitute my first consequent programming work.
+This repository contains the scripts I wrote for my master 2 thesis, these also represent my first programming work.

 GOAL: The objective of the study was to model the intent to execute an upper-limb movement.
 We recorded EEG and EMG data then we respectively explored, processed and compute classification metrics with the scripts below.